Have you ever found yourself noticing things like these?

 Are you puzzled by some of the questions in the worksheets?
 Do you struggle with finding answers?
 Do you have other questions?
 If so, we have reached our objective of engaging you in a deeper thinking process about your teaching practice!
 Here we list a few campus resources where you may benefit from consultations, assistance with processes, resources, and more.
 We are looking forward to meeting you!

-The Office for Diversity and Inclusive Excellence (ODIEx) serves as a hub for information and networking to enhance the transformation into a leading Inclusive Excellence institution.
-The website provides information about campus-wide professional development, training, and consultation services.
-The monthly Newsletter includes helpful information that can also be used in instruction.
+The Office of Diversity & Inclusion serves as a hub for information and networking to enhance the transformation into a leading Inclusive Excellence institution.
+The website provides information about campus-wide programs, organizations, and consultation.

 The Disability Resource Center (DRC) works closely with our campus community to ensure all UA faculty, staff, students, and visitors can participate in UA-related activities, classes and work environments without barriers to access.
 DRC will consult regarding accessibility including the accessible design of events, course materials, building renovations and technology purchases.
 As an instructor, don’t hesitate to contact the DRC proactively to learn more about accessible course materials, including course-related technologies and class activities.